dabihdevs/samurai-quest/README.md

 - corrected offset of trees
 - added functions to read attack and magic inputs
 - about to introduce player states in the game

+** Current problems: **
+- sometimes when colliding the main character changes position on the map
+- the attack animation doesn't seem to work well